andyguestysj/openday/_docs/topics/0-admin/admin-2.md

 ## Microsoft Teams

 MS Teams will be used for all face to face contact.
 Lab/tutorial session will be run as live MS Teams sessions.
 Please install MS Teams on your machines if you can, the web version is limited and a bit flaky.

-## OpenGL

-You will be using OpenGL as the basis for implementing and demonstrating your game engine component.

-## Visual Studio Code

-I will be using Visual Studio Code for any code for this module.

-## Git

-We will be using Git again to store code repositories and submit code. replit.com has very good integration with GitHub and can pull and push code from our GitLab (with a little bit of setup).
-Information on how to do this is on the replit.com page.